netconstructor/acf-location-field/README.md

 ### Compatibility

-This plugin will work with:
+This add-on will work with:

 * version 4 and up
 * version 3 and bellow